 • Click the + on the right side of a step to add a parallel step.

-5. Click Activate to finalize and activate the workflow.
-Activation can only be performed when an approver has been assigned to each of the step.
+6. Click Activate to finalize and activate the workflow.
+Activation can only be performed when an approver has been assigned to each of the steps.

 Edit a workflow